neuroinformatics-unit/derotation/joss-paper/paper.md

 Upon completion, a pipeline run generates a comprehensive set of outputs: the corrected movie, a CSV file with rotation angles and metadata for each frame, debugging plots, a text file containing the estimated optimal center of rotation, and log files with detailed processing information.

+### Low-level core function
+Advanced users can bypass pipeline workflows and use the core line-by-line derotation function directly by providing the original movie and an array of rotation angles for each line.

+This modular design allows users with custom experimental setups to integrate the `derotation` algorithm into their own analysis scripts while still benefiting from the line-by-line derotation logic.

 ## Validation
 ### Using 3-photon imaging data from head-fixed mice
 The package's effectiveness has been validated on three-photon recordings of deep cortical neurons expressing the calcium indicator GCaMP7f in head-fixed mice (Figure 3).
 The corrected images showed restored cellular morphology and were successfully processed by standard downstream signal analysis pipelines such as Suite2p [@pachitariu_suite2p_2016].
-In Figure 3, it is possible to compare the chnage in fluorescence ($\Delta F/F_0$) of two ROIs in the case of line-by-line derotation (as implemented in `derotation`) and frame-by-frame derotation (using `scipy.ndimage.affine_transform`).
+In Figure 3, it is possible to compare the change in fluorescence ($\Delta F/F_0$) of two regions of interest (ROIs) in the case of line-by-line derotation (as implemented in `derotation`) and frame-by-frame derotation (using `scipy.ndimage.affine_transform`).
 The line-by-line derotation restores the $\Delta F/F_0$ to its original value during rotation times, reducing the dips into negative values that are present in the frame-by-frame derotation.

 ![Figure 3.
 Validation on 3-photon data.
 Left: mean image after line‑by‑line derotation.
 Red circle marks the ROI used for the plots on the right.
 Top right: sample $\Delta F/F_0$ timecourse for the selected ROI (pink = line‑by‑line derotation; gray = frame‑by‑frame affine correction; shaded vertical bars = rotation intervals).
 Bottom right: mean $\Delta F/F_0$ aligned to rotation periods for clockwise and counterclockwise rotations.
 Line‑by‑line derotation preserves the ROI signal during rotations and removes the artificial dips introduced by frame‑by‑frame correction.
 Clockwise and counterclockwise traces show a roughly mirror‑symmetric, angle‑dependent modulation of measured fluorescence with the frame-by-frame correction.](figure3.png)